mdn/content/files/en-us/web/api/worker/postmessage/index.md

 - `options` {{optional_inline}}

   - : An optional object containing a `transfer` field with an [array](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of [transferable objects](/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) to transfer ownership of.
-If the ownership of an object is transferred, it becomes unusable in the context it was sent from and becomes available only to the worker it was sent to.
+If the ownership of an object is transferred, it becomes unusable in the context it was sent from, and becomes available only to the worker it was sent to.

 - `transfer` {{optional_inline}}